 Overview - General Game Sound Designer stuff that you should know

-I mainly work in Reaper, but all softwares have their kinks and advantages.
+I mainly work in Reaper and Nuendo, but all softwares have their kinks and advantages.
 Find one you feel comfortable with and learn it well.
 Once you know how and why things work, switching from one to another is not all that difficult.

 Sound Interface refers to an external, physical box that you plug into yourt computer.
 This interface enables you to connect microphones and line inputs (such as guitars) or midi (synths) to your computer.
 Some of these also take over the computer's audio processing, and to get them to work, you most often have to manually choose your new audio interface (sometimes referred to as external soundcard) in your playback/recording devices.
 Your sound interface should be adapted to your needs, but it's rarely a bad thing to have too many inputs or outputs.
-At home I use Focusrite Scarlett 2i2.
+At home I use a Zoom UAC, previously I used a Focusrite Scarlett 2i2.

 Sound Middleware refers to programs and plugins that help the sound designer integrate their sounds into the game engine.
-Wwise, FMOD, Fabric and Elias are such programs (although Elias is for music).
+Wwise, FMOD, Fabric and Elias are such programs (although Elias used to be for music, but now they have a cool audio engine).
 These programs can help the Sound designer setup logic for switching sounds for footsteps or ambiences without having to dig into code.

 Game Engines are programs that allow game designers, programmers and artists to create environments and setup logic that enable gameplay.
 Essentially, it's complex toolbox.
 There are an array of 3d engines such as Unreal Engine, Unity 3D, CryEngine and Frostbite, as well as 2d engines.
 3D engines allow the game developer to place objects in the game world (a level or scene) and then connect the objects with logic.
 It also handles a lot of physic and lighting calculations.
 For example, when the ball enters the goal, the player gets a point.
 Many engines are free for students and non-profit projects, and only require a fee once you start making money from the game.